GSD-SES-5394/intro-to-git/TUTORIAL.md

 ## Install Github Desktop

 Git is a commandline application that you run from the terminal.
 Github also distributes an application called Github Desktop, which is a desktop application for Mac or Windows that may be a little easier to use.
+In my screenshots, I'll be using Windows, it will look a little different on a Mac, but it's fundamentally the same.

 To download github desktop, go to https://desktop.github.com